 1. INTRODUCTION

-The poultry industry is a significant contributor to the global food supply, providing a valuable source of protein-rich meat and egg.
-(1).
+The poultry industry is a significant contributor to the global food supply, providing a valuable source of protein-rich meat and egg (1).
 The goal of poultry production research is to reduce production costs while preserving poultry comfort and enhancing performance and product quality (2).
 The Nigerian poultry production has been limited by the exorbitant cost of feed production which gulps up to 80% of total production cost, an ugly scenario affecting the level of chicken survival and the profitability of poultry farming (3; 4; 5).
 Katsina State in northern Nigeria the study area of this study has seen a rise in the prevalence of banditry and kidnapping that has led to a decrease in agricultural production, leading to a continuous increase in the cost of food stuffs including the raw materials specifically maize for poultry feed formulation (6).
 In feed production, maize is the carbohydrate source of choice, but its availability and affordability is usually affected by the supply chain leading to its demand usually exceeding its supply with a resultant increase of above 2000% over the last 2 decades (5).
 This gloomy condition has resulted to the high cost of poultry feeds and a sharp rise in poultry production cost.
 As a boomerang effect feed producers are left with no option but to scout for alternatives that will substitute for the conventional feed raw materials but at the same time maintaining quality and standards.
 Several initiatives have been implemented, such as finding cheaper and locally available materials as partially substitutable energy source instead of maize in poultry feed formulations (7).

 The world generates a large volume of agro-waste byproducts that might be beneficial alternative feedstuffs (2).
 Millet stalk, a by-product of millet production, is a potential alternative source of carbohydrates for poultry feed.
 Millet is a cereal crop that is widely grown in many parts of the world, and its stalk is rich in carbohydrates, proteins, and fiber (8).
 However, the use of millet stalk as a feed ingredient is limited due to its low digestibility and high fiber content (9).
-Therefore the use of millet stalks as feed requires an appropriate technology approach to increase its added nutritional value.
+Therefore the use of millet stalks as feed requires an appropriate technological approach to increase its nutritional value.
 One strategy that can be done is to use it as fermented feed (10).
 Many previous studies have shown that feeding fermented feed had beneficial effects on growth performance in chickens (11; 12; 13).

 Fermentation, one of the most ancient and economical methods of food preparation in the world, is defined as a technology in which microorganisms' growth and metabolic activities are used to preserve foods.
 It is an inexpensive process that requires comparatively little energy, and therefore it is the main strategy for food production in some cultures (14).
 It is a process that enhances the nutritional value of food by enhancing the quality of proteins, improving the absorption of fiber, and increasing the synthesis of essential amino acids, vitamins, and proteins.
 It also facilitates micronutrient availability while reducing anti-nutritional compound levels (2; 5).
 The use of fermented feed products in poultry production has been reported extensively.
 Fermented feed enhanced growth performance, antioxidant system and size of the immune organs (13; 15; 16).